asrbrr/NOTES/R analysis workflow.md

 #### 2.4 Write functions

-You may find convenient to use the following RStudio snippet.
-Jut type "fun" and the this placeholder will be written for you.
+You may find convenient to create and use the following RStudio snippet.
+Just type "fun" and the this placeholder will be written for you.
+What I like is that you get a (seggested) test file related to this function right at the end for easy creation/edit.

 ```r
 snippet fun